deltaDAO/mvg-portal/content/pages/privacy/en.md

 ## 4.2 Consume functionality

 When consuming a data service, we collect your wallet address and disclose it by transmitting it to a smart contract stored on the Gaia-X testnet, a public permissioned blockchain, that is redundantly stored on nodes located in the EU.
-Moreove, your public key is stored on-chain as soon as your transaction is signed and transmitted to the Gaia-X testnet by your wallet.
+Moreover, your public key is stored on-chain as soon as your transaction is signed and transmitted to the Gaia-X testnet by your wallet.

 **Purpose:**

 Gaia-X AISBL processes your wallet address and public key to enable you to sign blockchain transactions on the Gaia-X testnet.
 These transactions will be stored permanently on-chain on the Gaia-X testnet so that you and the data service provider can prove data service acquisition and consumption.
-So, the processing of your wallet address and public key is a technical requirement for signing blockchain transactions on the Gaia-X testnet and to enable an immutable audit trail.
+Therefore, the processing of your wallet address and public key is a technical requirement for signing blockchain transactions on the Gaia-X testnet and to enable an immutable audit trail.

 **Legal basis:**